speculatrix/live_interface_stats/README.md

 ## client side

+### web browser
+The end user opens an HTML page which loads some javascript, and that generates the animated graph, all the heavy lifting is done on the client side.
+The javascript polls a file on the web server which provides the measurements to be graphed.

+### dependencies
-The "sparklines" javascript was adapted to grab values from a web site, and make scrolling graphs.
+The "sparklines" javascript was used to show values from a web page grabbed web site, to make scrolling graphs.

-In this values are network traffic readings of bytes and packets, found by using snmp to get the interface metrics on the localhost.
+These values are network traffic readings of bytes and packets, found by using snmp to get the interface metrics on the localhost.
 There's no reason why the background process needs to find the stats for the localhost, it could be a router, switch or firewall, anything that supports snmp.